groznybear/gamedev/tools/README.md

 > Instructions will be added after I make it work on my machine.

 ###### LLDB
-> - Install Xcode;
+> - Install Xcode

-> - Make sure that you installed the Xcode CommandLineTools by doing in Terminal:
+Make sure that you installed the Xcode CommandLineTools by doing in Terminal:

 >	xcodebuild --version

->	if it shows something like
+If it shows something like
-		xcode-select: error: command line tools are already installed, use "Software Update" to install updates Check _LLDB - XCode Fix_ section below
+> xcode-select: error: command line tools are already installed, use "Software Update" to install updates

->
+Check _LLDB - XCode Fix_ section below

 ###### LLDB - XCode Fix
 > xcode-select --install
 > sudo xcode-select -s /Applications/Xcode.app/Contents/Developer
 > xcodebuild --version

 **CppCheck**